A New Standard for Nanoinformatics

 Without a standard notation, nanomaterials research suffers from the same data fragmentation that plagued small molecule chemistry before SMILES existed.

 The authors propose NInChI (Nanomaterials InChI), a layered extension to the existing InChI system.
-The clever insight is organizing nanomaterial description from the inside out, like describing an onion with a five-tier hierarchy:
+The core insight is organizing nanomaterial description from the inside out, following the OECD’s framework for risk assessment, with a five-tier hierarchy:

-5. Tier 5: Surface Ligands: What molecules are on the surface and how many?
+- Tier 5: Surface Ligands: What molecules are on the surface, their density, orientation, and distribution?

 This hierarchy captures the essential information needed to distinguish between different nanomaterials while building on familiar chemical concepts.